taonos/scala-play-starter-kit/README.md

 ## PostgreSQL in Docker

 Run `docker-compose up -d` to launch a PostgreSQL instance for development.
+By default the database can be connected to at `localhost:27001`.

 ## Database Migration

 Database Migration is done using [scala-forklift](https://github.com/lastland/scala-forklift).
 It allows writing migrations in plain SQL, type-safe Slick queries, and [slick-migration-api](https://github.com/nafg/slick-migration-api).

 This boilerplate comes with example of migrations.
+All migration code should be placed in `migrations/src_migrations/main/scala`.
+When a migration process is run, the aforementioned code will be copied to `migration/src/main/scala/migrations`

 ### TODO
 1. Integrate with sbt-docker perhaps??